chrispobrien/04-Web-APIs/README.md

 ## Usage

 Since this is a classroom exercise, I would recommend simply opening the index.html file in a browser on your local machine.
-Click the button labeled "Generate Password".

 [![Web APIs][screenshot]](./assets/images/04-web-apis.png)